Giuseppe Sasia

-Giuseppe Sasia (May 26, 1886 – February 17, 1936), known as The Shepherds' Killer and The Haut-Var Killer, was an Italian criminal and serial killer, who, in the span of several months in 1934, killed at least 4 men in Draguignan, France, with the aim of stealing from them.
+Giuseppe Sasia (26 May 1886 – 17 February 1936), known as The Shepherds' Killer and The Haut-Var Killer, was an Italian criminal and serial killer, who, in several months in 1934, killed at least 4 men in Draguignan, France, with the aim of stealing from them.
 He was later guillotined for his crimes.

 Biography

 Giuseppe Sasia arrived in France at the end of the 19th century, at the age of 10.
 His father was an Italian farmer who settled in the country with his family.
 They moved to Les Arcs, and after his father's death, his mother returned to Italy, while he and his brother sold the family property.
 He bought another farm with his brother, which they also sold at a big profit.
 Sasia then bought a restaurant in Les Arcs.

-Sasia is known to have committed theft several times, and sentenced for it four times.
+Sasia is known to have committed theft several times and was sentenced for it four times.
 Sasia lived in a small stone house in the middle of a field.
-He wasn't very sociable, and scared his neighbors, but nevertheless, he had a girlfriend.
+He wasn't very sociable and scared his neighbors, but he did have a girlfriend.
 He worked for a while at a restaurant in Draguignan, a town where he went to buy ammunition.

-At some point, he had an affair with a woman from Draguignan, who rejected him because he was poor.
-The woman whom rejected owned a bar in the town.
+At some point, he had an affair with a woman bar owner in Draguignan, who rejected him because he was poor.